Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Experimental Design

-We implemented our experimental pipeline in Python~3.8, using \emph{scikit-learn}~\cite{pedregosa2011scikit-learn} for machine learning and the solver \emph{SCIP}~\cite{bestuzheva2021scip} via the package \emph{OR-Tools}~\cite{perron2022or-tools} for optimization.
-A requirements file in our code specifies the versions of all packages.
-The experimental pipeline parallelizes over datasets, cross-validation folds, and feature-selection methods, while solver calls and model training are single-threaded.
-We ran the pipeline on a server with 128~GB RAM and an \emph{AMD EPYC 7551} CPU, having 32~physical cores and a base clock of 2.0~GHz.
-The parallelized pipeline run took 255~hours, i.e., about 10.6~days.
+Our experimental pipeline parallelizes over datasets, cross-validation folds, and feature-selection methods, while each of these experimental tasks runs single-threaded.
+We ran the pipeline on a server with 160~GB RAM and an \emph{AMD EPYC 7551} CPU, having 32~physical cores and a base clock of 2.0~GHz.
+With this hardware, the parallelized pipeline run took approximately 249~hours, i.e., about 10.4~days.